 Intel Hades Canyon NUC is the model of Intel miniPC that today we present its review.
-This model began its journey in the previous generation with the version called Intel Skull Canyon NUC that we also analyzed in its output.
+This model began its journey in the previous generation with the version called Intel Skull Canyon NUC.
 Now thanks to the new Intel Kaby Lake-G processors of 8th generation with a integrated Radeon RX Vega M GH GPU that has 4GB of integrated HBM2 memory, we get an unprecedented graphic power in this type of format.
 In addition to their power facet this model is undoubtedly an exponent at the level of connectivity and multimedia as we will see in the following pages.

 |Modelo||Intel Hades Canyon NUC|